riverbed/Riverbed-Community-Toolkit/APM/103-opentelemetry-otlp-python-app/README.md

 # 103-opentelemetry-otlp-python-app

-This cookbook deploys multiple containers using docker-compose: a **python** web app, that is based on Flask and auto-instrumented using [OpenTelemetry](https://opentelemetry.io/) to export OLTP telemetry, a simple traffic generator and the [Aternity OpenTelemetry Collector](https://hub.docker.com/r/aternity/apm-collector) container.
+This cookbook deploys multiple containers using docker-compose: a **python** web app, that is based on Flask and auto-instrumented using [OpenTelemetry](https://opentelemetry.io/) to export OLTP telemetry, a simple traffic generator and the [APM OpenTelemetry Collector](https://hub.docker.com/r/aternity/apm-collector) container.

-The [Aternity OpenTelemetry Collector](https://hub.docker.com/r/aternity/apm-collector) is a container that collects the telemetry exported by the application whether using OTLP, the OpenTelemetry native telemetry protocols, Jaeger or Zipkin.
+The [APM OpenTelemetry Collector](https://hub.docker.com/r/aternity/apm-collector) is a container that collects the telemetry exported by the application whether using OTLP, the OpenTelemetry native telemetry protocols, Jaeger or Zipkin.

 ![diagram](images/103-diagram.png)

 ## Prerequisites

-1. an Aternity APM account (SaaS)
+1. an APM account (SaaS)
 2. a Docker host, for example [Docker Desktop](https://www.docker.com/products/docker-desktop)

 ## Step by Step

-### 1. Get your CustomerID & SaaS Analysis Server Host details from the Aternity APM web console
+### 1. Get your CustomerID & SaaS Analysis Server Host details from the APM web console

-Navigate to Aternity APM (for example [https://apm.myaccount.aternity.com](https://apm.myaccount.aternity.com)) > Agents > Install Agents:
+Navigate to the APM web console (for example [https://apm.myaccount.aternity.com](https://apm.myaccount.aternity.com)) > Agents > Install Agents:

 1. Find your **CustomerID**, for example *12341234-12341234-13241234*
 2. Grab **SaaS Analysis Server Host**, for example *agents.apm.myaccount.aternity.com*

-Those information are required to activate the Aternity OpenTelemetry Collector container and will be passed via the environment variable `SERVER_URL`.
+Those information are required to activate the APM OpenTelemetry Collector container and will be passed via the environment variable `SERVER_URL`.

 ### 2. Start the containers